matrix-org/matrix-spec-proposals/proposals/4220-call-reject-locally.md

 However, we have no way for a specific device to say that it is unable to accept the currently ringing call.
 Use cases include:

- * Automatically rejecting the call on a given device because that device can't support the call protocol (e.g. MatrixRTC)
+ * Automatically rejecting the call on a given device because that device can't support the call protocol (e.g. MatrixRTC), and so giving the caller a way to be warned that the reason the callee might not answer is because they don't speak the right protocol.
  * Letting users stop their local device ringing, but leave the call ringing other devices on the account (e.g. in case a different person can pick them up)